ovirt-china/manage-domains-plugin/README.md

 It is an UI Plugin commmunicating with a servlet.

 It has been requested by a client to be integrated in EayunOS v4.1.

+> The following abbreviations are used :
+> * emd = engine-manage-domains